casinca/LLM-quest/llm_quest/qwen/qwen3_next/README.md

 Put simply, GDN is the culmination of the evolution of linear attention with the [delta rule](https://direct.mit.edu/books/edited-volume/5431/chapter-abstract/3958517/1960-Bernard-Widrow-and-Marcian-E-Hoff-Adaptive) and a gating mechanism.
-More details on Linear attention formula and how we end up to GDN TODO link readme from linear attention
+More details on Linear attention formula and how we end up to GDN in: [From Linear Attention to Gated DeltaNet](https://github.com/casinca/LLM-quest/blob/master/llm_quest/linear_attention_to_gated_deltanet/README.md)

 *Note:* Alpha (gating term for scaling $S_{t-1}$ in `gated_delta_rule`) is mentioned in the GDN paper equation 10 as
 $\alpha_t \in (0, 1)$.